The phrase "The Virtual Wall" is a

-There are many registered trademarks that are suggestive or even completely descriptive.
-"United Parcel
+There are many registered trademarks that are suggestive or even completely descriptive, for example "United Parcel

 Service®", "American Airlines®", "National Football League®", "Major League Baseball®

-"Veterans of Foreign Wars®", "Disabled American Veterans®" and hundreds of other trademarks are
+"Veterans of Foreign Wars®", "Disabled American Veterans®."
+Hundreds of other trademarks are

 valid registered trademarks based on the principle that the phrases were established in the public domain